Pass the SHL Personality Test with Tailored OPQ Practice [2025]

 If, for example, you tend to avoid confrontation, should you choose that statement on the SHL personality test?

 Answering in a completely straightforward manner here could cause more harm than good.
 This is because your answers are not interpreted in a "naive" way, but are treated as indications of your workplace behavior.
-So, stating you rather avoid conflicts is actually like saying you have trouble solving work conflicts.
+So, stating you would rather avoid conflicts is actually like saying you have trouble solving work conflicts.

 So how should you answer?